 If you’ve gone for the DIY approach with regards to tidying up and improving your garden then give yourself a pat on the back.
 In fact, as a reward for your hard work, there’s no reason why you can’t allow yourself the luxury of making a few fancy additions to your backyard.
 After all, much like your living room or bathroom, you need a centrepiece to draw people’s attention when they step into your back garden.
 So get a little creative with the design process.

 You could opt for something quite subdued if you’re not about flash design and you want to keep the natural feel of your outdoor space.
-A small pond in the centre of the garden with a paved path leading up to it is a very captivating image.
-Of course, you might want to go one step further and install a pool or a hot tub so that your luxurious addition has a practical purpose.
+A small pond in the centre of the garden with wildlife friendly pond plants and a paved path leading up to it is a very captivating image.
+Everyone’s vision for a perfect garden is going to be different.
+But of course, if you want to go one step further and install a pool or a hot tub so that your luxurious addition has a practical purpose.

 Again, as mentioned earlier, minimalism is definitely the key when it comes to designing your garden.
 One or two luxuries are fine if they don’t obstruct the overall aesthetic of this outdoor space.
 Ideally, you want additions that enhance the overall aesthetic, but the relaxation factor is vital above all else.
 You need a spot to enjoy your garden.
 If you think a pool or a hot tub will add that to your garden then you should get one.